Results 1 to 6 of 6

 I've gotten a lot deleted but I have no open credit.
 My scores for my husband and I are up to 550 and 569.
 Who can give me a card to build positive tradelines or should I just wait until more deletions and to get in the 600's before I start thinking about that/

-2. #2
+2. DOITMYSELF

-DOITMYSELF is offline Senior Member
+DOITMYSELF Well-Known Member

 You might want to try a secured card.
 I have heard great things about BOA.
 You can do a search on secured cards and see what card fits you best.
 Good Luck.

-3. #3
+3. paw67

-paw67 is offline Member
+paw67 Well-Known Member

 You might try the Chevron card.
 DH applied for it a couple of months ago and was approved for the rebuilder card.
 At the time he applied, he had several negative items on his report.
 We had heard they were pretty flexible and if not approved for their "normal" card, you may get offered the rebuilder card, which is what he got.
 It has a $300 limit and an annual fee of $30.
 There aren't any Chevron stations in our area (not within a couple hundred miles actually) but he will be able to use it a little when he travels for business.